microsoft/vivainsights_ingressupload/README.md

 2. If Visual Studio was open, close it.
 Open or re-open Visual Studio as an administrator.
 3. On the right, select Open a local folder.
 Choose the cloned folder (vivainsights_ingressupload).

-    **Note**: The cloned folder will live in whichever directory you ran the git clone command from.
+    **Note:** The cloned folder will live in whichever directory you ran the git clone command from.

 4. On the right, in the **Solution Explorer** tab, double-click **DescriptiveDataUploadApp.sln**.